HCGB-IGTP/BacterialTyper/docs/source/user_guide/installation/installing.rst

 ``BacterialTyper`` is a pipeline composed of multiple lines of code that calls and automatizes the analysis from multiple bioinformatic tools.
-Several dependencies (python, perl, software dependencies and third-party software) are required for the ``BacterialTyper`` analysis.
+Several dependencies (python, perl, additional software and their dependencies and third-party software) are required for the ``BacterialTyper`` analysis.

 You first need to get ``BacterialTyper`` (from different sources available):